GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Methods

-First- and second-order random-walk embedding models are shallow neural networks generally composed by two layers and trained on batches of random-walk samples.
-Given a window size, these models learn some properties of the sliding windows on the random walks, such as the co-occurrence of two nodes in each window, the window central node given the other nodes in the window, or vice-versa the nodes in the window from the window central node.
+First- and second-order random-walk embedding models are shallow neural networks, generally composed of two layers and trained on batches of random-walk samples.
+Given a window size, these models learn some properties of the sliding windows on the RWs, such as the co-occurrence of two nodes in each window using Glove~\cite{pennington2014glove}, the window central node given the other nodes in the window using CBOW~\cite{Mikolov13b}, or vice-versa the nodes in the window from the window central node using Skipgram~\cite{Mikolov13b}.
 The optimal window size value may vary considerably depending on the graph diameter and overall topology.
 Once the shallow model has been optimized, the weights in either the first or the second layer can be used as node embeddings.

-DeepWalk and its Walklets~\cite{perozzi2017don} extension to a multiscale random-walk representation (detailed below) are first-order random-walk sampling methods.

-Node2Vec~\cite{grover2016node2vec}, is a second-order random walk method that uses weights to bias the walk towards breadth-first search or depth-first search (section \ref{methods:efficient_random_walks}).
-Node2Vec random walks are more computationally expensive than first-order random walks (see figure \ref{fig:performance-comparison} \textbf{c} and \textbf{e}), since they require to tune two parameters, and our experimental results showed that models trained on Node2Vec walks do not necessarily outperform models trained on first-order walks, when a sufficient amount of training samples is made available (see figure \ref{fig:balanced_accuracy_comparisons}).
-This of course depends also on the characteristics of the graph, since it is well-known that by tuning the return and in-out parameters of Node2vec we can capture different topological and structural features of the underlying graph~\cite{grover2016node2vec}.

-GloVe~\cite{pennington2014glove} trains a two-layer neural network to predict the logarithm of the co-occurrence frequency of two nodes within the contextual window of size \(w\) in random walks.
-CBOW~\cite{Mikolov13b} also trains a two-layer neural network to predict the central node of a random walk sequence given the other contextual nodes.
-SkipGram~\cite{Mikolov13b} resembles a transposed version of CBOW: it predicts the contextual nodes of a sequence given its central node.
-SkipGram has a computational complexity \(w\) times higher than CBOW, as it executes \(w\) times more weights updates for each training sample.
-As a result, SkipGram models often achieve better performance than CBOW models.
-Glove, CBOW and SkipGram may be trained with sequences sampled using either DeepWalk or Node2Vec.

-Walklets-based SkipGram (or CBOW) computes \(w\) times a DeepWalk-based SkipGram (or CBOW) embedding with window size \(1\).
-For each \(0\ldots i \ldots w\) embedding, Walklets filters the random-walks by keeping only nodes whose position within the random walk belongs to the congruence class in module \(i\)~\cite{perozzi2017don}.
-This is done to obtain node embedding that learn multi-scale random walk representations.

-Role2Vec with Weisfeiler-Lehman Hashing~\cite{ahmed2019role2vec,shervashidze2011weisfeiler,karateclub} uses first-order random walks to approximate the point-wise mutual information matrix obtained by multiplying the pooled adjacency power matrix with a structural feature matrix (in this case, Weisfeiler-Lehman features) to obtain a structural node embedding.